-Today’s recipe is from an “At the Market” feature in the May Bon Appetit.
+Today’s recipe for Carrot Cake Cookies is from an “At the Market” feature in the May Bon Appetit.
 Along with some info about carrots (they’re a super food, packed with vitamin A, etc. etc.) they discuss where carrots came from, how to pick good ones, and ways to use them.
 There was a soup that sounded good, a recipe for pickled carrots, and this cookie.
 Surprise!
 I made the cookies first.

 These cookies were good.
 They were puffy and cakey, though I suspect mine were a little puffier than most because I didn’t pack my brown sugar very firmly and less sugar sometimes means less spread.
 Aside from halving it, I followed the recipe as written then sandwiched the cream between the cookies so they’d be easier for Todd to take to work.
 They’re certainly easier to transport than a carrot cake.
 Are they as good?
 Hmmmm, no. But they’re tasty and a good way to get a carrot cake fix when you don’t need a whole cake.